 After a good, long run, you will want to sit or lie down immediately, but you should always hold on to that thought and cool down first, be your own running coach.
 Your heartbeat tends to increase a great deal while you indulge in sweaty exercise, and you need to bring your body to a manageable temperature.

 Even if you want to shift from a run to a walk, you will have to slow down first.
 If you don’t, you will feel a bit dizzy or agitated when you shift to a brisk or a light walk.
 Stopping suddenly also causes other issues like a surge of head and back pain.
 Your blood pressure and your heartbeat also decrease rapidly, causing your body to tire down easily.

 After a run of 20-30 minutes, decrease the alignment of the treadmill, and walk for a couple of minutes so that your body gets time to cool down.

 Closing Thoughts About Treadmill Running Tips for Beginners

-Running outdoors is beneficial, but people usually go out for recreational purposes.
-If you have some serious goals and need to maintain a consistent pace throughout your exercise, you will need to use a treadmill.
+Running outdoors in fresh air is beneficial, but people usually go out for recreational purposes.
+If you have some serious goals, like doing marathon training, and need to maintain a consistent pace throughout your exercise, you will need to use a treadmill.

 There are many different variations of units available in the market.
 You will have to learn about the different features each unit has to offer.
 These include the speed, calories burned, and incline options.
-Good knowledge of these will help you get started.
+Good knowledge of these and keeping the treadmill tips above in mind will help you get started.